NPLawrence/myCV/README.md

    normal LaTeX.
 See `generate.py` for details.

 # Licensing
-This work is distributed under the MIT license (`LICENSE-bamos.mit`) with portions copyright Ellis Michael from [emichael/resume](https://github.com/emichael/resume).
+This work is distributed under the MIT license (`LICENSE.mit`) with significant portions copyright [Brandon Amos](https://github.com/bamos/cv) and Ellis Michael from [emichael/resume](https://github.com/emichael/resume).
-Ellis' portions are also distributed under the MIT license (`LICENSE-emichael.mit`) and include a re-write of `generate.py` and template restructuring.
+Amos' and Ellis' portions are also distributed under the MIT license and this version includes template restructuring.